 With Easter well on its way, Bacs Payment Schemes Limited (Bacs), the people behind Direct Debit and Bacs Direct Credit in the UK, is reminding businesses to plan ahead to avoid missing important payments.

-With Good Friday (14th April) and Easter Monday (17th April) classed as public holidays and therefore non-processing days, payments must be scheduled to take that into account.
+Good Friday (30 March 2018) and Easter Monday (2 April 2018) are both Bank Holidays and are classed as ‘non-processing days’, meaning payments must be scheduled to take this into account.

 Luisa Grey, Director at Eazipay Ltd

 The tragic collapse of Carillion, the UKs second largest construction company, raises profound questions for every SME owner, and principal among these is: “Is my business safe?”

 If a major British company can fail while still holding £billions in government contracts, how can SMEs protect themselves from financial over-exposure which could drag their business into a downward spiral into bankruptcy?

 A staggering 30,000 smaller companies could be negatively impacted by the demise of Carillion.
 The impact on peoples’ lives must be devastating.